 Here’s where artificial intelligence comes into play.
 The companies that provide their sales teams with the best and most effective technological resources will come out on top.
 In fact, top performing sales teams are four times more likely to use predictive analytics and artificial intelligence to augment how they sell (source).

 On its own, artificial intelligence can cause a big problem for sales teams.
 But, accompanied by a strategic process, artificial intelligence promises increased efficiency, effectiveness, and ultimately, success in sales.
 Consider these statistics:

 - 81% of executives believe artificial intelligence boosts productivity (source).

 - 80% of executives believe artificial intelligence improvers worker performance and creates jobs (source).

-Lay the Groundwork for AI Success
+Lay the Groundwork for Artificial Intelligence and Sales Success

-Here are four components of sales process that organizations must adopt to effectively prepare for the onslaught of AI:
+Here are four components of the sales process that organizations must adopt to effectively prepare for the onslaught of AI:

 - Standard pipeline milestones a seller must execute, for each type of transaction that may take place.

 - A defined, shared skill set that outlines how a seller can achieve these milestones.